• Customer Stories

 Hands-on experience with customers has shown me how taking advantage of globally ubiquitous, on-demand interconnectivity can help businesses swiftly expand their regional and global footprints.
 This leaves them better positioned to compete and win in the digital era.

-These data centres also offer organizations the opportunity to simultaneously orchestrate sophisticated multi-cloud solutions across multiple locations.
+These data centers also offer organizations the opportunity to simultaneously orchestrate sophisticated multi-cloud solutions across multiple locations.
 Companies that can diversify workloads across geographical locations using the most suitable cloud services for their needs will be well placed to fulfill their digital business strategies and control costs.

-Join the Digital Centre revolution
+Join the digital center revolution

 Becoming a digital enterprise is no longer simply about becoming more efficient.
 It is about operating effectively in a smarter world.
-One of the keys to achieving this is having a data centre that’s part of a vibrant, connected digital ecosystem.
+One of the keys to achieving this is having a data center that’s part of a vibrant, connected digital ecosystem.
 This will help you integrate complex mixed-mode IT environments with multiple public and private clouds.
 It is also essential to being able to adjust computing power, storage and network capacity as required.

 Digital Realty’s sophisticated data centres across the world and specifically in Singapore, Hong Kong, Australia and Japan for Asia Pacific, deliver this capability.
 Interconnected via dark fibre that leverages the existing Digital Realty ecosystem, they bring together carrier-neutral connectivity with a wide range of telecommunications providers, services providers and business partners in an open cross-connect model.